CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 It generates json format POST request and sent to model server, then it wait for server to return an response in json format.
 The returned response is the inference result.

-**Take Note**
+**Note:
 If you intend to customize the workflow by leveraging this demo, do replace "ReadClaimForms.xaml" with your respective claim forms extraction workflow.
-You can continue to use "GetInferenceResults.xaml" but remember to modify the POST request input variable.
+You can continue to use "GetInferenceResults.xaml" but remember to modify the POST request input variable.**

 ## Model Serving :
 Konduit-Serving is a serving system and framework focused on deploying machine learning pipelines to production.